stenslae/stenslae/README.md

 - 🐎 Hi!
 I'm Emma.

-- 🤠 Would you like to play a game? https://emma-stensland.com/terminal
+I keep my repos private here (mostly), but they're mirrored on my personal site.

 <!---
 hi! here's a joke for the people who look at source code: